Leap of Faith

 The best ideas are a combination of the two: a specific venture that is created to capitalise on a general trend.

-For Trade Me the general trend was the web as a consumer platform, the specific idea was to replace the newspaper classifieds by taking advantage of the benefits of the web (e.g. longer descriptions, photos) and to create a network effect that kept marketing costs very low.
+For Trade Me the general trend was the web as a consumer platform, the specific idea was to replace the newspaper classifieds by taking advantage of the benefits of the web (e.g. longer descriptions and photos) and to create a network effect that kept marketing costs very low.

 For Xero the general trend was the shift to Software-as-a-Service (SaaS), the specific idea was accounting software for small businesses, using accountants and advisers as the sales channel.

-If so, when we describe it, we need to be general and specific!
+When we describe the future we imagine we need to be both general and specific.

 Taking the first step

-Sometimes, when we make that list we discover that all of those things are already true, in which case we’re just procrastinating for no good reason.
+Sometimes, when we make that list we discover that those things are already true, in which case we’re just procrastinating for no good reason.

-Othertimes, just framing our uncertainty that way highlights that we’re waiting for things that just aren’t going to be clear until much later.
-So, rather than wasting energy on those, we can instead get moving with the smaller experiments that we can start immediately to begin to resolve that uncertainty.
+Other times, just framing our uncertainty that way highlights that we’re waiting for things that just aren’t going to be clear until much later.
+Rather than wasting energy on those, we can instead get moving with the smaller experiments that we can start immediately to begin to resolve that uncertainty.

 Related Essays